customerio/customerio-android/docs/dev-notes/DEVELOPMENT.md

 * Install `ktlint` Kotlin linting CLI tool.
 The easiest way is `brew install ktlint` but if you are not on a Mac, [find another way to install](https://ktlint.github.io/#getting-started) on your machine.

+### Development workflow

+See file [GIT-WORKFLOW](GIT-WORKFLOW.md) to learn about the workflow that this project uses.

 # Work on Remote Habits locally

 We use the [Remote Habits](https://github.com/customerio/RemoteHabits-Android) Android app to test the SDK in a real-world environment.